-MUSI 410 Instrumental Conducting & Reh.
-Techniques
+MUSI 410 Advanced Conducting and Rehearsal Techniques

-Applied Music Concentration (16 SH)
+Applied Music Concentration (12 SH)

-Students will study an instrument of their choice (voice, piano, organ, guitar, percussion, flute, clarinet, trumpet, trombone, or otherwise) for 16 SHS.
-The series of courses listed as MUSI 118 - MUSI 179, designate private music lessons.
-Lessons may be and will be repeated for credit in order to achieve a concentration.
+Students will study an instrument of their choice (voice, piano, organ, guitar, percussion, flute, clarinet, trumpet, trombone, or otherwise) for at least 12 SHS.
+The series of courses listed as MUSI 118 - MUSI 178 and MUSI 318-378, designate private music lessons.
+Students must complete 8 SHS in their concentration from MUSI 118-178.
+After passing their Junior Qualifying Exam students must complete at least another 4 SHS from MUSI 318-378.
+All applied lessons may be and will be repeated for credit in order to achieve a concentration.
+Each semester a student is registered for applied music lessons, s/he must also register concurrently for MUSI 590 Recital Attendance.